harmamiika/ios-pdf-ebook-reader/Readme.md

 -book name line / container max length - in reader and list (50% done) -improve menu list a little - make border gray
 ---also make zoom in the beginning zoom the
+--small tasks, improve zoom to not bug - scale variable?